tung13041996/figma-token-scanner/README.md

 ## Known limitations

 - **Canvas highlight** selects nodes on the current page only.
+- **Hidden nodes** inside collapsed frames and accordion components are included in the scan via explicit tree traversal.
+- **Component variants** — if an accordion's open/closed states live in a main component on a separate library page, only the instance visible on the current page is scanned.
-- **Decimal spacing values** (e.g. `17.376px`) are real values returned by Figma from auto-layout calculations.
+- **Decimal spacing values** (e.g. `17.376px`) are real Figma auto-layout values.
 Use × to hide noise before exporting.
 - **Variables API** requires Figma Professional or Organization plan.
-On free plans, raw values are still scanned — variable bindings just won't be read.
+Raw values are still scanned on free plans — variable bindings just won't be read.
 - **Shared libraries** from external files are not scanned.
 Only local styles and variables in the current file are detected.

 ---